leafo/lapis-bayes/README.md

 > may not have specific training.

 This tokenizer requires an active connection to a Postgres database (provided in the Lapis config).
-It will issue queries when tokenizing.
+It will issue a single query when tokenizing a string of text.
 The tokenizer is uses a query that is specific to English:

 ```sql